RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - `--all`/`-a`: When run from the contest level, this enables building pdfs for all problems in the contest as well.
 - `--cp`: Instead of symlinking the final pdf, copy it into the problem/contest directory.
-- `--no-timelimit`: When passed, time limits will not be shown in the problem/contest pdfs.
+- `--no-time-limit`: When passed, time limits will not be shown in the problem/contest pdfs.
 - `--watch`/`-w`: Continuously compile the pdf whenever a `problem.en.tex` changes.
 Note that this does not pick up changes to `*.yaml` configuration files.
 Note that this implies `--cp`.
 - `--open <program>`/`-o <program>`: Open the continuously compiled pdf (with a specified program).
 - `--web`: Build a web version of the pdf.
 This uses [contest-web.tex](../latex/contest-web.tex) instead of [contest.tex](../latex/contest.tex) and [problem-web.tex](../latex/problem-web.tex) instead of [problem.tex](../latex/problem.tex).
 In practice, the only thing this does is to remove empty _this is not a blank page_ pages and make the pdf single sides.